saaaakshiii/socialis-mobile/README.md

 > **A mobile platform for reporting, tracking, and managing community problems.**

-Socialis Mobile is an Expo + React Native application developed as part of the **Socialis** project.
+e-KALP Mobile is an Expo + React Native application developed as part of the **Socialis** project.
 The platform allows citizens to report community issues, view reported problems, track their status, and access AI-powered features for problem analysis and assistance.

 ---